AmoKorankye/Agri-Predict/README.md

 # Agri-Predict
-Agricultural Project by Tech Minds
+Agricultural Project by Tech Minds for Tech Expo